About Sea-Bird Electronics

 In 2013, Sea-Bird Scientific reorganized to provide more focused support for its expanding customer base.
 We now provide products and services through two commercial businesses:

-- The Ocean Research Business will work with our historic customer base and will remain the source of most of Sea-Bird Electronics’ core products and services, as well as those of WET Labs and Satlantic.
-It will also manage the firms’ growing capabilities in autonomous platforms and sensors.
+- The Ocean Research Business Unit works with our historic customer base and remains the source of most of Sea-Bird Electronics’ core products and services, as well as those of WET Labs and Satlantic.
+It also manages the firms’ growing capabilities in autonomous platforms and sensors.

-- Sea-Bird Coastal will address the emerging requirements for improved monitoring of the world’s coastal margin zones and inland waters.
+- Sea-Bird Coastal addresses the emerging requirements for improved monitoring of the world’s coastal margin zones and inland waters.

-The Sea-Bird Scientific senior leadership includes: Casey Moore (President and Sea-Bird Electronics site leader); Dr. Tom Mitchell (Director of Ocean Research Business); Lea Ann Zuellig (Director of Sea-Bird Coastal); Dr. Nordeen (Norge) Larson (Chief Science Executive); Dr. Andrew Barnard (Vice President of Research and Development); David Helwig (Vice President of Operations); and Mark Thorpe (Vice President of Finance and CFO).
-Key staff at Sea-Bird Electronics also includes Calvin Lwin (sales), Jim Hochstein (product management), and Dave Murphy (science).
+The Sea-Bird Scientific senior leadership includes: Casey Moore (President and Sea-Bird Electronics site leader); Dr. Tom Mitchell (Vice President Ocean Research Business Unit & Product Engineering); Lea Ann Zuellig (Director of Sea-Bird Coastal); Dave Murphy (Director of Science); Dr. Nordeen (Norge) Larson (Chief Science Executive); Dr. Andrew Barnard (Chief Technology Officer); David Helwig (Vice President of Operations); and Mark Thorpe (Vice President of Finance and CFO).
+Key staff at Sea-Bird Electronics also includes Calvin Lwin (sales) and Jim Hochstein (product management).
 While Sea-Bird Electronics and its sister companies continue to shape our business to better serve our customers and the global science community as a whole, we remain firmly committed to the core attributes that built our companies.
 As testament to this, the previous owners of all three businesses that now comprise Sea-Bird Scientific remain deeply engaged with the business, and two of them currently serve on the senior leadership team (Moore, Larson).

 - Sea-Bird Electronics: Small Beginnings, Global Impacts, Marine Technology Reporter, March 2012